Macular Drusen

 The hard form is the less harmful one and very commonly seen in aging eyes.

-The soft form is larger and characterized by ill-defined borders.
 The soft form is more often associated with loss of vision.

 According to Dr. James C. Folk, author of Protect Your Sight: How to Save Your Vision in the Epidemic of Age-Related Macular Degeneration: